kyaiooiayk/Git-Cheatsheet/README.md

     - The **working directory** is where a developer actively edits and updates files that Git tracks.
     - The **local Git repository** is where the history of all commits across all branches are maintained.
     - The **remote repository** is the place where your code is stored.
-- The key difference between git fetch and pull is that git pull copies changes from a remote repository directly into your working directory, while git fetch does not.
+- The key difference between `git fetch` and `git pull` is that git pull copies changes from a remote repository directly into your working directory, while git fetch does not.
 The git fetch command only copies changes into your local Git repo.
 The git pull command does both.
+- Git will not update your local clone of the remote, to keep updated or synchronised you have to run `git fetch`.
+Doing a fetch won’t affect your local branches, so it’s one of the safest git commands you can run.

 ![image](https://github.com/kyaiooiayk/Git-Cheatsheet/assets/89139139/757ea6c8-fadb-4c03-a9ca-e3ecb9c0c0b8)
 ***